Background for the Humanities (5)

 Special Studies-Humanities (5)

 Special subject matter that is not part of the regular curriculum.
 Content varies from course to course, depending on requests from students, or the opportunity to present unusual topics.

 Latin American Women: Struggles and Literature (5)

 Introduces the study of Latin American Women’s struggles through important literature produced by Latin American women, to explore the historical construction of masculinity and femininity in the region, the role of politics and ideologies in that construction, the intersection of gender, race, class, ethnicity and nationality and the social movements that have impacted the lives of women in the region.
 PREREQUISITE: Eligible for ENGL& 101.
-Satisfies a humanities and the diversity course requirement.
+Satisfies a humanities/fine arts/English and the diversity course requirement.

 Women and World Religions (5)

 Explores feminine perspectives of religion and spirituality in classical and indigenous religions today and throughout history.
 Examines images of the divine, mythological presentations, as well as roles and practices of women in each tradition through the study of traditional writings, feminist themes and feminist theologies.
 Addresses questions such as: What do sacred sources in traditional religions say about women and issues of gender; and how both men and women in society used oral and written sacred narratives.
 PREREQUISITE: Eligible for ENGL 099.
-Satisfies a humanities and the diversity course requirements.
+Satisfies a humanities/fine arts/English and the diversity course requirement.